Tips Bulletin

 For spot treating challenging rust stains, use a little bit of cream of tartar and hydrogen peroxide.
 The cream of tartar acts as a mild scrubbing agent to help the peroxide break down the rusty exterior.

-To use this simple homemade rust remover, start by blending the two ingredients into a paste.
+To use this simple homemade rust remover, blend the two ingredients into a paste.
 Layer it over the rust spot and let it sit for at least ten minutes.
-Once it has had plenty of time to do its job, scrub it with a soft brush and rinse away the remaining cleaner.
+Once it has had plenty of time to do its job, scrub it with a soft brush and rinse the remaining cleaner.

 Add Zinc Strips